fsiddh/PepCoding-Program/1. Web Development/README.md

-# PepCoding-Placement-Program
+# Web Development ( MERN Stack )
-All the study material and the assignments which I made/ got and did respectively will be uploaded here.
+All the study material and the assignments which I made/ got and did respectively for Web Development will be uploaded here.